reinahandal/reinahandal/README.md

-## Hi there 👋 My name is Reina
+## Hi, I'm Reina 👋

-### I'm a passionate and detail-oriented Front End Developer experienced in React and Javascript, dedicated to crafting seamless and engaging User Interfaces! 🧙 💻
+### Frontend Engineer | Crafting Scalable & Performant Web Experiences

+I'm a Frontend Engineer with experience in building high-performance web applications.
+I specialize in **JavaScript, React, and modern frontend technologies**, with a strong focus on **scalability, accessibility, and seamless user experiences**.

 ### Check out some of my full stack projects:
 - [GuruDesk](https://github.com/reinahandal/GuruDesk) - a support ticketing system built using React, Node.js, Express and MongoDB